woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

-# Extending the WooCommerce Checkout Block to Add Custom Fields
+# Extending the WooCommerce Checkout Block to Add a new Field Block

 This documentation addresses the requirement for extending the WooCommerce checkout block to accept additional data from a new inner block.

 ## Overview

-Developers can extend the checkout block to add new fields and process additional data through the checkout POST request.
+Developers can extend the checkout block to add new field blocks and process additional data through the checkout POST request.
 This involves leveraging the extensibility interfaces provided by WooCommerce Blocks, as demonstrated in [our tutorial](https://developer.woocommerce.com/2023/08/07/extending-the-woocommerce-checkout-block-to-add-custom-shipping-options/) for adding a "Not at home" shipping option.

 ## Prerequisites